Contern: Schleederbaach

 The Schleederbaach, sometimes referred to as the Millebaach, is a brook which flows from the Contern-Sandweiler industrial estate to just west of Moutfort where it meets the Syre.
 Historically the course of the Schleederbaach was different but was changed by the construction of the industrial zone.
 Now there are many channels of water within the industrial zone which flow into the Schleederbaach, additionally there is one notable tributary of the Schleederbaach in the form of a small brook near Milbech which flows from a nearby spring out of the adjacent sandstone cliffs.
 Similarly the cliffs which make up the Schleederbaach valley also accumulate large amount groundwater from areas just east of Contern and west of Kackerterhaff and channel it into the brook.

 Forests

-Contern has 800 hectares of forests within its borders taking up around 37% of its land area.
+Contern has 800 hectares of forests within its borders, covering around 37% of its land area.

 Land allocation

 Contern comprises several cadastral regions.
 Historically these have been grouped into cadastral sheets and later cadastral sections.
 All plots of land are grouped into one of these cadastral regions.
 When the Cadastre in Luxembourg was created in 1812, Contern was divided into 13 cadastral sheets.
 In 1832 the cadastral sheets were replaced by six cadastral sections, these varied greatly in size and in population and today the cadastre is usually organised on the communal level.